 Hotel Metropole Monte-Carlo, Monaco

-Spoiler alert: 2021’s display, called “Metropole’s Sweet Christmas”, will feature a soaring Christmas tree adorned with lollipops and gingerbread men, a “shower of stars” above the alley leading to the hotel, a life-sized sled in the lobby and a lip-smacking Christmas Yule log created by executive chef Christopher Cussac and head pastry chef Patrick Mesiano.
+Spoiler alert: 2023’s display, called “Scarlet X’mas”, celebrates the color of the season: red.
+It features giant red bows and ribbons, a sumptuous and elegant Christmas tree, drapes of red fabric across the lobby bar and a lip-smacking Christmas Yule log created by executive chef Christoper Cussac and head pastry chef Patrick Mesiano.
 Guests also enjoy seasonal programming aplenty, from specialty desserts by the hotel’s pastry team to kid-friendly activities.

 Fairmont San Francisco, San Francisco, California

 Picture this: a two-story gingerbread house craftily ensconced in the spacious lobby of San Francisco’s most deluxe hotel.
-Exuberantly constructed during more than 375 hours of artistry and deemed the largest in California, the completely edible abode features hundreds of pounds of coveted See’s Candies—chocolates, lollipops and sour confections.
+Exuberantly constructed during 520 hours of artistry and deemed the largest in California, the completely edible abode features hundreds of pounds of coveted See’s Candies—chocolates, lollipops and sour confections.

-Guarded by displays of Nutcrackers flanked by trees, the cookie lover’s dream house stands 22-ft high and 23-ft wide, built with thousands of gingerbread bricks and gallons of royal icing.
-Wafting a spicy perfume redolent of grandma’s kitchen, the toothsome dwelling opens to the public on November 27 during a mid-day soiree complete with Santa Claus and other characters, Christmas carols, and refreshments.
+Guarded by displays of Nutcrackers flanked by trees, the cookie lover’s dream house stands 25-ft high and 35-ft wide, built with thousands of gingerbread bricks and gallons of royal icing.
+Wafting a spicy perfume redolent of grandma’s kitchen, the toothsome dwelling opens to the public on November 24.

-Throughout the season, children can write letters to the North Pole at activity stations, while parents belly up to the seasonal Moët Champagne bar as a gift to themselves.
+Throughout the season, children can write letters to the North Pole at activity stations, while parents enjoy the Lobby Champagne Bar as a gift to themselves.

 Hotel Adlon Kempinski, Berlin, Germany